 In fact she was making an American version of Mornay sauce, which is Béchemel sauce with cheese added.
 It is that creamy cheese sauce that makes macaroni and cheese one of the most popular foods in the United States.

 Mornay sauce is traditionally made with Gruyère and Parmesan cheeses, but people from Wisconsin know that the best macaroni and cheese is made with good aged Wisconsin Cheddar.

 When you make macaroni and cheese from scratch, you may find that the cheese sauce is not as yellow as what you usually get when preparing a batch from a box.
-That’s because the manufacturers add artificial color or annato to produce that bright yellow.
-I suppose you could do the same, but a good sharp cheddar gives a lovely soft yellow that contrasts nicely with a barbecued rib on your plate.
+That’s because the manufacturers add artificial color or annatto to produce that bright yellow.
+I suppose you could do the same, but a good sharp Cheddar gives a lovely soft yellow that contrasts nicely with a barbecued rib on your plate.

 2 cups uncooked elbow macaroni